CCP-NC/dipolar_averages/README.md

 In other words, the structure contains four molecules of diamantane in the unit cell, one unique molecule.
 54 molecules are within 15 Å of the reference molecule.
 The following table gives the intramolecular and intermolecular contributions to the root-sum-square dipolar coupling at the 4 crystallographically distinct H sites.
 The final lines give the mean sum-square and root-sum-square couplings, followed by the corresponding second moments (proportional to the mean sum-square-coupling).

+## Experimental

+The **Experimental** directory contains Python scripts to aid quantifying second moments from experimental data.
+See this directory for more information.

 ## Test script

 **test/AverageUnitTest.py** is a test script to validate the key result that the averaging of motionally averaged dipolar tensors can be carried out analytically.